Fifty Shades of Firewall

 Reverse Proxy Firewall

 In general, reverse proxy is a regular web server with a few additional features including URL redirection.
 Reverse Proxy Firewall operates the same way as a forwarding proxy with the only difference that a reverse proxy is used to protect servers and not clients.
-Reverse proxy also resides between the client and the actual server, but it is transparent for the client and acts on behalf of a web server.
+Reverse proxy also resides between the client and the actual server, but it is transparent to the client and acts on behalf of a web server.
 Clients do not see the reverse proxy, everything looks like they address web server directly, unlike with forwarding proxy where clients know that they are connecting through a proxy.

 When a reverse proxy receives a request from a client, it doesn’t process it, but instead redirects it to another server or a set of servers and sends the answer back to the client.
-Forwarding requests to a set of servers allows to increase performance and balance load.
+Forwarding requests to a set of servers allows increasing performance and balance load.
 Reverse proxy also caches data to reduce network or server load.
 To keep its anonymity reverse proxy firewall intercepts requests before they reach the server.

 Trasparent Proxy Firewall